 What to Expect at Sylvan

 With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan in Massachusetts.
-We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.▼
+We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.

 We Make Learning More Hands-On

-- Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.
+- Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.

-- Teamwork: Students work together to complete tasks and improve their personal communication skills.
+- Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.